amusecode/amuse/doc/tutorial/gravitational_dynamics_code_new.rst

                 **keyword_arguments)

-Note that when compiling an interface inheriting from **GravitationalDynamicsInterface**, all legacy functions defined there must be defined in the C++ interface.
-For now, you can let them return error values.
+Note that when compiling an interface inheriting from **GravitationalDynamicsInterface**, all legacy functions defined there (and in its parent class, **CommonCodeInterface**) must be defined in the c++ interface.
+For now, you can simply let them return an error value.

 The object oriented interface contains definitions for methods, properties, particle sets, parameters, and states (the latter we will discuss later).